At a glance

 The most important source of greenhouse gas emissions has been and still is the combustion of fossil energy sources.
 Energy is largely used in the production of goods.
 This explains the important role the manufacturing sector plays in resolving the climate issue.

 The industry is also an indirect cause of greenhouse gas emissions, as it purchases electricity and heat from external power plant operators.
-This share of emissions should also be attributed to the industry, but the effect is not taken into account in the indicator, because no suitable data are currently available.
+This share of emissions should also be attributed to the industry, but the effect is not considered in the indicator, because no current data are available.

 Assessing the development